ncarboni/Handwritten-Notes-to-Logseq/README.md

 - **Linking** references to existing and virtual (referenced but non-existent) pages in your Logseq graph
 - Automatically skipping already processed PDFs, unless modified
 - Saving each processed note as a clean `.md` file directly inside your graph
+- The script uses the OpenAI API to perform OCR and transcription.

 ## Features